Dev-Drew/LemonadeAPI/README.md

 ```
 ## Assumptions
 From Requirements
-    - Preiumum is always $500
+    - Premium is always $500
     - Stripe is used to process payment if mortgage ID is not provided
     - No UI is required
     - No deployment infrastructure is needed